Adelphi-TNG100-Project/Numerical_methods_Project/README.md

 - Results are based on a subsample (~10–50 galaxies) — the exponential fit distributions require N ≥ 30 for robust statistics
 - Some subhalo IDs return 403 errors (no merger tree available) and are skipped automatically
-- Analysis is restricted to `SubhaloGrNr = 0` (one host halo) — future work will generalize to a broader sample
+- Analysis is restricted to `SubhaloGrNr = 0` (one host halo); future work will generalize to a broader sample
 - The pre-infall (Δt < 0) regime is sparsely sampled in the current subsample

 ---